Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Order Details

-We will create another Combo box to organize and show them in a better way.
-We will now proceed with the design changes to the Form.
+1. We will create an additional combo box to present the data in a more organized way.
+Let’s proceed with the design changes to the form.

-5. Select all the controls and labels except the OrderID control and Label, and drag them down to make room to create a combo box below the OrderID field.
+3. Next, select all the controls and labels—except the OrderID control and its label—and drag them downward to create space for a new combo box above the ProductID combo box.

-You can select all the controls by clicking somewhere down on an empty area on the form, holding the mouse button down, and dragging over all the controls to select them except the OrderID field and label.
-When you are sure that you have covered all the controls and all of them are selected release the mouse button.
-Hover the mouse pointer over the selected controls to turn the mouse pointer to the image of a hand.
-Now click and hold the mouse pointer and drag them down to make room for another field and label above.
-We are going to create another Combo box with the source data from the Categories table.
+4. To select the controls: click on an empty area of the form, hold down the mouse button, and drag over all the controls except the OrderID field and label.
+Once you’re sure all the required controls are selected, release the mouse button.
+Hover the pointer over the selected group until it changes to a hand icon, then click and drag it downward to create space for the new field and label.
+This new combo box will display data from the Categories table.

-6. If the Toolbox is not visible, select Toolbox from View Menu.
-Make sure the Control Wizard button (top right button) on the Toolbox is selected.
+5. If the Toolbox is not visible, enable it from the View menu.
+Ensure the Control Wizards button (in the Toolbox) is activated.

-7. Click on the Combo box button on the Toolbox and draw a Combo box above the ProductID combo box, about the same size as the ProductId combo box.
+• Click the Combo Box tool in the Toolbox and draw a combo box above the ProductID combo box, to match the earlier one's size.

-We have not created a new field on the Order Details table to store the value from this Combobox when selected.
-That is not necessary here because we will take the Product Category Code inserted by the user into the Unbound Textbox (combo box) and use it to filter the contents of the Products combo box.
-The item selected from the Products combo box is only stored in the Order Details Table.
+6. We do not need to create a new field in the Order Details table to store the value selected from this combo box.
+Instead, the Product Category Code entered by the user in this Unbound combo box will be used to filter the contents of the Products combo box.
+Only the item chosen from the Products combo box will be stored in the Order Details table.

-11. Click on the combo box, display the Property Sheet (View - -> Properties) and change the Name property to cboCat.
+1. Select the new combo box, open the Property Sheet (View → Properties), and set the Name property to cboCat.

 The Form Class Module VBA Code